top of page

 I couldn't obtain internet through Nepal Telecoms.
 I paid for internet at Sherpagaon, Gumba, Mundu and Kyanjin Gompa.
 The cost was between R300 ($2.30) and R500 ($3).
 At Kyanjin Gompa the R500 fee covered the 3 nights I stayed there.
 There wasn't any internet at Pairo.

-There was solar power at all the tea houses.
+There was solar power at all the tea houses on the Langtang trek.
 The tea houses on the first section of the Langtang trek are in a wooded valley and don't receive much sun.
 I therefore couldn't charge my phone at Pairo.
 There was free charging at Sherpagaon, Gumba Danda, Mundu and Kyanjin Gompa.

 I had free hot showers at Kyanjin Gompa and it is likely that there would be hot showers at Sherpagaon, Langtang Village and Mundu.